TheFlash2k/CY243-L/Manuals/2-bash-scripting-and-automation.md

 $1 # Stores the first argument
 $2 # Stores the second argument
 $n # Stores the nth argument

+# In order to find the total number of arguments, we can use the following syntax:
+$# # Stores the total number of arguments
 ```

 ### Exit Status